Resolving And Avoiding Disputes Between Heirs And Beneficiaries

 Heirs and beneficiaries of an estate are often caught up in emotions that arise in unique ways when a loved one dies.
 It might be their grandparent, parent or even a more distant relative or friend.
 When emotions and estate property come together in a probate, it is not unusual to find that old family issues rise to the surface.

 If you are the Executor (or Administrator) of an estate, you may be finding yourself in the middle of family difficulties that you never saw coming.
 Or maybe you were chosen because you are the “peacemaker” who can navigate family factions.
 You may be in the position of having to eject a sibling from your parents’ home because that sibling has lived in that home rent-free for decades and she or he is unable to accept the fact that they now have to vacate the residence so that you can sell it.

-This is where my services can be invaluable, because not only am I an experienced probate and estate planning lawyer, but I am also a Licensed Marriage and Family Therapist.* In many cases, family relationships can be preserved, and that is always my aim.
-But in other cases, an Executor simply needs my support as I guide them through the difficulty of utilizing the law to deal with uncooperative heirs and beneficiaries.
-I have guided my clients through situations where family members needed to be skillfully handled in order to avoid unnecessary conflict, and in other cases, I have had to help clients deal with family members who were dealing with the grief process in very unfortunate ways.
+This is where the services of our law firm, Gadi Zohar, Esq., can be invaluable.
+Not only is Gadi Zohar an experienced probate and estate planning lawyer, but he is also a Licensed Marriage and Family Therapist.* In many cases, family relationships can be preserved, and that is always our aim.
+But in other cases, an Executor simply needs Gadi’s support as he guides them through the difficulty of utilizing the law to deal with uncooperative heirs and beneficiaries.
+Gadi has guided clients through situations where family members needed to be skillfully handled in order to avoid unnecessary conflict, and in other cases, he has had to help clients deal with family members who were dealing with the grief process in very unfortunate ways.